marcdion/botcode-explorer/README.md

 1. go to the /api directory
 2. run npm run test

+*This was tested on Mac and Windows, with Node.js version v12.19.0 and npm version 6.14.8*

 ## Improvements
 Here are the things that I would like to improve in the future: